srsran/srsRAN_Project_docs/docs/source/dev_guide/source/testing_policy/source/index.rst

 End-to-End (E2E) Tests
 **********************

-Given the complexity of our ecosystem, we still need E2E and system tests to evaluate the behavior and integration of our GNB with real and simulated UEs and 5G cores.
+Given the complexity of our ecosystem, we still need E2E and system tests to evaluate the behavior and integration of our CU/DU solutions with real and simulated UEs and 5G cores.
 These tests are primarily managed by the testing team and follow two distinct approaches:

 - Tests without Hardware: Using ZMQ and simulators, we've developed a test suite encompassing basic scenarios such as attaches, reattaches, and various types of traffic.
 These tests are easily executable and do not require hardware devices, making them suitable for developers to assess the software's behavior after major changes.
 They run nightly and can be triggered inside Pull Requests.